Stephen Tompkinson trial: Friend says he heard 'hit of flesh'

 Mr Hall told Newcastle Crown Court his friend was snoring which he knew could "represent a serious head injury".

-The court previously heard Mr Hall and Mr Poole had been drinking vodka and Jäegermeister with Red Bull since midnight before going to the beach with a bottle at about 05:30 BST on 30 May 2021.
+The court previously heard Mr Hall and Mr Poole had been drinking vodka and Jägermeister with Red Bull since midnight before going to the beach with a bottle at about 05:30 BST on 30 May 2021.

 They passed Mr Tompkinson's house in Beech Grove on their way home.